fredli74/hashbox/README.md

 ### Roadmap (Todo in somewhat prio order) ###

+* Client should have a resume option on store by default (use local cache to figure out what has been backed up)
 * Server low storage space threshold, return error on store before hitting 0 free space
 * Client platform specific file information (User/Group on linux, system/hidden on Windows for example).
 Client should store a root block with platform information
 * Server admin interface (API?) to adduser and change password so it can be done online